Recommended Data Engineering Consulting Companies in 2026: 9 Firms Ranked

 HQ: Newtown, PA · 1993.
 Delivery: project · managed.
 Best for: enterprise data modernization, regulated industries.

 One of the largest publicly listed engineering services firms, with pedigree in financial services, life sciences, and travel.
-Visible Snowflake and Databricks partner depth.
+Visible Snowflake and Databricks specialist depth.
 Limitation: rarely the right fit for greenfield startup work or budgets below mid six figures; tier-one rates and bench variability across geographies.

 4. Persistent Systems